MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

     az webapp list --resource-group MonitoredAssets
     ```

-1. Enter the following command, and then select Enter to find the apps that have the prefix "smpapi\*":
+1. Enter the following command, and then select Enter to find the apps that have the prefix **smpapi\***:

     ```
     az webapp list --resource-group MonitoredAssets --query "[?starts_with(name, 'smpapi')]"
     ```

-1. Enter the following command, and then select Enter to render out only the name of the single app that has the prefix "smpapi\*":
+1. Enter the following command, and then select Enter to render out only the name of the single app that has the **smpapi\***:

     ```
     az webapp list --resource-group MonitoredAssets --query "[?starts_with(name, 'smpapi')].{Name:name}" --output tsv